ankit8898/tfl-tube-stations/README.markdown

-# Tube Locations
+# TFL Tube Stations

-Tube Locations is a gem to help access the TFL tube locations feed
+TFL Tube Stations is a gem to help access the TFL tube locations feed
   * It parses the feed
   * Provides objects to play with

+The data is provided by Tfl as an xml feed.
+It has all the London Tube stations in it.

 ## Alpha
 Currently this is alpha and is being worked on